 I don’t know how to handle this Writing question and need guidance.

-- Textbook: Social Work Skills with Groups: Comprehensive Practice and Self-Care
+- Textbook: Social Work Skills for Beginning Direct Practice

-- Make an initial post by the fourth day of the workshop that responds to the following prompts.
+- Make your initial post by the fourth day of the workshop.

 - Use subheadings based on the discussion prompts to organize your post.

 - By the end of the workshop, read and respond to at least two of your classmates’ posts.
 Your responses to your classmates should both encourage and respectfully challenge their consideration of barriers, their application of social work values and ethics, and their plans of self-care.